Mascarpone Cheesecake Filled Strawberries

-- Cut each berry into quarters from top to almost the bottom of the berry, taking care not to cut all the way through.
+- Cut each berry into quarters from the top to almost the bottom of the berry, taking care not to cut all the way through.
 Place berries stem side down of serving platter.

 - An alternative is to trim a bit off the non-stem end to allow for the berry to stand upright.
-Slice off stem end and remove the core.
+Slice off the stem end and remove the core.
 Place these on the platter with the stem side up.

 - Put filling into a piping bag fit with a star tip or even a Zip-loc bag with just a corner cut off.